FedericoVaga/mamma/README.md

 ```

 Each `longjmp` call makes the code jump to the `setjmp` line above.
 The `setjmp`
 return value represent the next callback (state) to execute.
-To make the things
+To make things
 a bit more clear, we can take a look also at a callback (state) implementation.

 ```c